 How do we get your baby to great sleep?

 The honest to goodness Sleep Trainer truth

 No, not always.
 Change can be hard on us all.
 Trust our consultants to give you clear and supportive guidelines and advice as we navigate our time together so that you feel confident in your child and yourself again.

 Will there be crying?

 At every age and stage, we work with your baby on what they are developmentally capable of doing without using crying as a learning tool.
 For newborns, this means no crying.
 Ever.

 For infants, yes, there can be crying.
 It very much depends on the severity of your circumstances, how quickly you want results and how we wish to approach changing your child’s sleep habits.
 Oftentimes, crying is your baby saying, “Mom, Dad!
 I preferred it when you fed or rocked me to sleep, it was easier than trying to learn how to do it myself.”
-That said, we DO NOT use CIO (Cry It Out) methods, and this approach is not in line with my own parenting philosophy.
+That said, we DO NOT use CIO (Cry It Out) methods, and this approach is not in line with our parenting philosophies at Strong Beginnings.
 You will not leave your baby, you will always be responsive and caring and respectful no matter what approach we use.